 - Karaoke in Oxford: head to a venue in Oxford and sing along to the latest hits!

 - Themed parties at local hotels and country houses: head to a local venue and enjoy dinner and dancing with your friends from around the world; past venues include Ardington House in Oxfordshire and The Randolph Hotel in the city of Oxford.
-Every party has a theme: Hollywood, Venetian Masquerade and The Olympics are examples of past themes!
+Every party has a theme: Hollywood, Venetian Masquerade and the Olympics are examples of past themes.

 - Graduation: a formal graduation ceremony will be held on the last night of your course.
 This is followed by your Graduation dinner and party — a glamorous conclusion to your stay in Oxford!

 All ORA courses are residential in Colleges of the University of Oxford.
 This means our students have the fantastic opportunity to spend part of their summer living and studying in the environment of one of the best universities in the world.
 Oxford is quite unlike anywhere else.
 With a unique ensemble cast of architectural marvels famed the world over, the city feels incredibly ancient, yet continues to be home to some of the most progressive and innovative thinkers of the twenty-first century.
 Oxford Royale Academy’s summer programmes are designed with the academic rigour of their prestigious environment firmly in mind.
 The experience of living and studying in an Oxford College is particularly valuable for our students aged 16-18, as they begin to consider their academic lives beyond high school.
 Many attendees on our courses are so impressed by the architecture and atmosphere of Oxford and of their College, they are inspired to apply to study as undergraduates at the University of Oxford.
-The Film Academy for 2014 is residential in Balliol College, University of Oxford.
-Please click on the link for more information about these Colleges.
+The Film Academy for 2018 is residential in Balliol College of the University of Oxford.
+Please click on the link for more information about this College.

 Our summer courses offer our students the complete study abroad experience.
 The grid below describes everything that is included with an ORA course:

-- 21 taught hours per week
+- Over 20 taught hours per week

 - Study files and materials